prakhar5100/Momentum/README.md

 # Momentum

 Momentum is a task management app built with **TypeScript, React, and Redux**, utilizing the **Groq API** for AI-powered assistance.
-It helps users manage their tasks efficiently with features like task categorization, a Pomodoro timer, and AI-powered task suggestions.
+It helps users manage their tasks efficiently with features like task categorization, a Pomodoro timer, and AI-powered task suggestions as well.

 ## Features